-Federal government has been told to recommit themselves to the principles, criteria and enforcement of the Canada Health Act by a group representing 450,000 seniors in Quebec.
-Through a petition for a writ of mandamus filed with the, Federal Court of Canada, a group of patients’ advocates aim to obtain a court order forcing the Federal Minister of health to fulfill one of a statutory duty as indicated in the Canada Health Act – to prevent extra-billing of Quebec patients.
+The Federal government has been told to recommit themselves to the principles, criteria and enforcement of the Canada Health Act by a group representing 450,000 seniors in Quebec.
+Through a petition for a writ of mandamus filed with the Federal Court of Canada a group of patients’ advocates aim to obtain a court order forcing the Federal Health Minister to fulfill a statutory duty as indicated in the Canada Health Act – to prevent extra-billing of Quebec patients.

 The Federal government is responsible for ensuring the provinces and territories abide by the Canada Health Act (CHA) when they deliver health care.
 However, in the past 10 years there has been very little monitoring of the CHA.

 While there are gross violations happening across Canada — such as the extra-billing of patients — the federal government has turned a blind eye.
 Last year, Quebec’s National Assembly legalised extra-billing by passing Bill 20.
 In concrete terms, it means that it is now common in the province to pay for medically necessary services such as over $500 for anesthesia when having a colonoscopy or $80 for eye drops during the treatment of macular degeneration.

 The conditions the provinces and territories must respect to obtain the Canada Health Transfer is clarified in the CHA: Article 18 specifies that a province or territory is not entitled to full compensation for extra-billing, article 20 which sets out that extra billed fees will be deducted dollar for dollar from the federal contribution.